Herbal supplements: What to know before you buy

 How do you know what's in herbal supplements?

-The FDA requires that the labels of all herbal supplements include this information:
+The FDA requires that supplement labels include this information:

 - Name of the supplement

-- The name and address of the manufacturer or distributor
+- Name and address of the manufacturer or distributor

 - Serving size, amount and active ingredient

-If you don't understand something on a supplement's label, ask your doctor or pharmacist for an explanation.
+If you don't understand something on the label, ask your doctor or pharmacist to explain.

-An easy way to compare ingredients in products is to use the Dietary Supplement Label Database, which is available on the website for the U.S. National Institute of Health's website.
-The database has information on the ingredients for thousands of dietary supplements sold in the United States.
-You can look up products by brand name, uses, active ingredient or manufacturer.
+An easy way to compare ingredients in products is to use the Dietary Supplement Label Database, which is available on the website for the U.S. National Institute of Health.
+You can look up products by brand name, use, active ingredient or manufacturer.

-How do you know if herbal supplements' claims are true?
+How do you know if supplement claims are true?

 Manufacturers of herbal supplements are responsible for ensuring that the claims they make about their products aren't false or misleading and that they're backed up by adequate evidence.
 But they aren't required to submit this evidence to the FDA.

 So be a smart consumer.
 Don't just rely on a product's marketing.
 Look for objective, research-based information to evaluate a product's claims.

 - Ask your doctor or pharmacist.
 Even if they don't know about a specific supplement, they may be able to point you to the latest medical guidance about its uses and risks.

 - Look for scientific research findings.
-Two good sources are the National Center for Complementary and Integrative Health and the Office of Dietary Supplements.
-Both have websites that provide information to help consumers make informed choices about dietary supplements.
+Two good sources in the U.S. are the National Center for Complementary and Integrative Health, and the Office of Dietary Supplements.
+Both have websites to help consumers make informed choices about dietary supplements.

 - Contact the manufacturer.
 If you have questions about a specific product, call the manufacturer or distributor.
-Ask to talk with someone who can answer questions, such as what data the company has to substantiate its products' claims.
+Ask to talk with someone who can answer questions, such as what data the company has to substantiate product claims.